What are Calories? (or The Snickers Challenge)

 Mar 012013

 Last month, Nate and I returned home after our Dos Equis-funded expedition to the Rwenzori Mountains in Uganda.
-We’ve been editing some photos from the trip, so you can get a taste of what we experienced during our ascent to base camp, while climbing the high peaks, and you can get a closer look at some of the flora and fauna of the Rwenzoris.
+We’ve been editing some photos from the trip, so you can get a taste of what we experienced during , while , and you can get a closer look at some of the of the Rwenzoris.
 We’re also producing a short film about the expedition, and we’ll be able to share more details about that soon!

 A portrait of our expedition cook, Augustine.
 Photo by Nate Dappen.